Universe of Star Wars: Humans

-Wookies
+Wookiees

 Wookiees are a sentient species native to the forested planet Kashyyyk, located in the Mid Rim region of the galaxy.
 Characterized by their tall, muscular build and dense fur covering their bodies, Wookiees possess notable physical strength and agility, which they combine with advanced technical skills and a cultural emphasis on loyalty.
 Their language, Shyriiwook, or Wookieespeak, consists primarily of growls and roars, which are generally unintelligible to non-Wookiees but can be understood by some species, including Chewbacca, among the most notable Wookiee.
-Wookiees live in large, tree-based communities built high in the dense forests of Kashyyyk, utilizing the natural environment to create intricate villages and defensive structures.
-Historically, Wookiees have been known for their resistance to slavery and oppression, most notably during their uprising against the Galactic Empire’s enslavement programs.
+Wookiees live in large, tree-based communities built high in the dense forests of Kashyyyk, using the natural environment to create intricate villages and defensive structures.
+Historically, Wookiees have been known for their resistance to slavery and oppression, most notably during their uprising against the Galactic Empire's enslavement programs.
 They also played significant roles in various galactic conflicts, including the Clone Wars and the Galactic Civil War, often allying with the Galactic Republic, the Rebel Alliance, and later the Resistance.

 Hutts

 The Hutts are a sentient slug-like species native to the planet Nal Hutta, located in the Outer Rim Territories.
 Known for their immense size, longevity, and hedonistic lifestyles, Hutts are among the most influential non-human power brokers in the Star Wars galaxy.
 They operate through a decentralized criminal syndicate known as the Hutt Cartel, exerting economic and political control over vast regions, particularly Hutt Space and neighboring systems.
 Although not officially aligned with galactic governments, the Hutts have maintained de facto authority over several Outer Rim sectors, often through corruption, coercion, and organized crime.
-The dominant language of the species is Huttese, a widespread trade tongue that has evolved into one of the galaxy’s most commonly spoken languages, especially in regions under Hutt influence.
+The dominant language of the species is Huttese, a widespread trade tongue that has evolved into one of the galaxy's most commonly spoken languages, especially in regions under Hutt influence.
 While native to the Hutts, Huttese is spoken fluently by many non-Hutt species such as Twi’leks, Rodians, Jawas, and Humans, particularly those involved in smuggling, bounty hunting, or black-market economies.
 The language features a simple phonetic structure and is typically transcribed using the Latin alphabet, though it also has distinct written scripts.
 Huttese's extensive use in interstellar commerce, diplomacy, and criminal dealings reflects both the cultural imprint and the socio-economic dominance of the Hutt species.
 Notable Hutt individuals, such as Jabba Desilijic Tiure, frequently converse in Huttese.